 - If you like your American goulash recipe a little more of a soup consistency add an extra cup of broth, water, or tomato sauce.

-- Add a sprinkle of red pepper flakes for some heat or some smoked paprika for a little smoky flavor.
+- Add a sprinkle of red pepper flakes for some heat or some smoked paprika.

 - My Instant Pot goulash is an easier hands off way to make this dish.